The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 How to Do Neck Traction at Night

-If your neck pain is mostly caused by your sleep position and comes usually at night or in the morning – a neck traction pillow can be very helpful.
+If your sleep position mostly causes your neck pain and comes usually at night or in the morning – a neck traction pillow can be very helpful.

 Cervical pillows are designed to provide support and help maintain the natural curve of the neck, which can reduce discomfort and improve mobility.